-Web redesign - In 2007, DEQ's web site, www.deq.state.ne.us, has undergone substantial revision as part of an on-going redesign effort.
-The purpose of the redesign is to provide the public easier accessibility and more useful information.
+Web redesign - In 2007-2008, DEQ's web site, www.deq.state.ne.us, has undergone substantial revision as part of an on-going redesign effort.
+The purpose of the redesign is to provide more accessible and useful information, and to enhance communication with the public.